Rushyverse/api/README.md

 val player: Player = ...
 player.sync {
+    // The acquirable instance is locked here
     // This code is executed in the current thread with the entity locked player.sendMessage("In sync ${Thread.currentThread().name}") }

-// The acquirable instance is unlocked here player.async {
+// The acquirable instance is unlocked here

+player.async {
+    // The acquirable instance is locked here
     // This code is executed in the thread defined by the scope sent in parameter (optional) player.sendMessage("In async ${Thread.currentThread().name}") }